Football News Sports Blog

 At 23 years of age, Kepa Arrizabalaga was being touted as the next big goalkeeper out of Spain.
 Then at Athletic Bilbao, he was being targeted by Real Madrid as a long-term replacement for Keylor Navas.
 Instead, Los Blancos went for a safer option in Chelsea’s Thibaut Courtois, so in turn Chelsea felt left with little choice and chose to activate Kepa’s release clause to get him out of Bilbao.

 Of course, this does not absolve the Blues of spending that gigantic amount on Kepa in the first place, but nothing can be done about that now.
-Kepa’s contract expires at the end of the ongoing season, and the only thing he can do is take the opportunities that come his way, build upon his good performances, and retain some value that would either see him reintegrate into the Chelsea setup or get picked up by another topflight side.
+Kepa’s on loan at Bournemouth for the ongoing season, and the only thing he can do is take the opportunities that come his way, build upon his good performances, and retain some value that would either see him reintegrate into the Chelsea setup or get picked up by another topflight side.

 A look back on football’s most expensive goalkeepers of all time